What is the IUPAC name of the compound with the structure CH3-CH2... | Study Prep in Pearson+

 Multiple Choice

-Which of the following is the correct IUPAC name for the ester with the structure ?
+Given the following structure: what is the correct IUPAC name in the alkanamine format?

 views